matuzo/matuzoat/src/blog/2023/100daysof-day90.md

  */
 </style>

-If you write a container query and you put rules in the container block, the rules only apply to descendents of the container.
+If you write a container query and you put rules in the container block, the rules only apply to descendants of the container.

 ```html